nyonson/raiju/README.md

 raiju -h
 ```

-## btc2sats
+## btc2sat

-Quick conversion from btc to the more popular satoshi granularity.
+Quick conversion from btc to the smaller satoshi granularity which is more popular in the lightning network tooling.

 ```
-raiju btc2sats .000434
+raiju btc2sat .000434
+43400
 ```

 # install